N00705419/ELSpring2015/misc/Readme.md

+Franz Vezuli - N00705419

 A directory for misellaneous stuff
-Nothing really relevant should be here!